 In the 21st century, leveraging growth came as 3rd business model for growth.
 This happens when a company ties up with trusted third-party resources to create new value and mutual synergies.
 The goal is for companies to drive innovation, accelerate advancement and capture the maximum economic benefits.

-These new technologies have potential to continue connecting more people in the web to improve business efficiency and help regenerate the natural environment through better asset management.
+These new technologies have the potential to continue connecting more people on the web to improve business efficiency and help regenerate the natural environment through better asset management.

 Nevertheless, like every major technological advancement in human history, we can expect FIRe to create new problems too.
 Top of mind are

 Industry 4.0 in the Philippines